Chris Kubecka

-Chris Kubecka is an American computer security researcher and cyberwarfare specialist.
+Chris Kubecka is a Puerto Rican computer security researcher and cyberwarfare specialist.
 In 2012, Kubecka was responsible for getting the Saudi Aramco network running again after it was hit by one of the world's most devastating Shamoon cyberattacks.
 Kubecka also helped halt a second wave of July 2009 cyberattacks against South Korea.
 Kubecka has worked for the US Air Force as a Loadmaster, the United States Space Command and is now CEO of HypaSec, a security firm she founded in 2015.
 She lives and works in the Netherlands.

 Early life

 Kubecka’s mother, who was Puerto Rican, worked as a robotics programmer.
 Due to financial constraints, she often brought Kubecka to her workplace instead of using daycare.
 Kubecka said she "fell in love with programming" when she programmed a haunted house on the screen to say "boo".
-She learned to program and at the age of 10 hacked the US Department of Justice.
-At 18, she began working for the US Air Force.
+At 18, she began working for the US Air Force as a military aviator.

+Career

+Kubecka worked at Saudi Aramco until the mid-2015, before she founded HypaSec.
+Kubecka is considered an expert on cyberwarfare and has been a keynote speaker at trainings, and conferences on cyber espionage, security information and event management, Industrial Control Systems Supervisory Control and Data Acquisition (ICS SCADA), IT and IOT security topics.
+Kubecka was the keynote speaker at Security BSides security conference in London in 2017 and a featured speaker at OWASP's Global AppSec Amsterdam 2019.
+From 2020 to 2022, she was the Distinguished Chair of the Middle East Institute cybersecurity program.

 Saudi Aramco security work

-In 2012, Saudi Aramco's network experienced one of the worst hacks in history and Kubecka was contacted then contracted to get the company's systems back up and running.
+In 2012, Saudi Aramco's network experienced one of the worst hacks in history and Kubecka was then contracted to get the company's systems back up and running.
 Kubecka explained that the Saudi Aramco network was flat so hackers were able to roll through quickly and infected close to 35,000 of its computers.
 Facing the emergency and immediately following the hardware attack, Saudi Aramco purchased 50,000 computer hard disk drives (off a production line).